-In 1952, our founder, Mr. John Haswell, was an employee for a large tool and die manufacturer in Detroit, MI.
+In 1952, before becoming the leading industrial equipment manufacturer in Georgia, our founder, Mr. John Haswell, was an employee for a massive tool and die manufacturer in Detroit, MI.
 Mr. Haswell had dreams of owning his own tool and die company, and eventually, a metal stamping plant.
 An opportunity arose, and Mr. Haswell took advantage of it.
 His company was so busy that they were turning down jobs, so Mr. Haswell immediately bought a mill and saw to exploit this opportunity.

 In his basement during both nights and weekends, Mr. Haswell built dies for metal stamping companies in the greater Detroit area.
 It wasn't long before this enterprise grew out of his basement and into his garage, and continued to grow and prosper.